 The three types of questions are Interpretation of Data, Scientific Investigation, and Evaluation of Models, Inferences, and Experimental Results.

-To prepare for the ACT Science test and achieve a high score, you should take ACT Science practice tests, review your introductory science knowledge, and become more confident with the content over time.
+To prepare for the ACT Science section and achieve a high score, you should take ACT Science practice tests, review your introductory science knowledge, and become more confident with the content over time.

 The best way to improve your time (and accuracy) is to practice with ACT Science content.
 The more familiar you become with content, the faster you'll find the correct answers.
 It would be best if you also brushed up on your skimming skills to find information quicker.

-You have 35 minutes to answer 40 questions on the ACT Science test.
+You have 35 minutes to answer all questions on the ACT Science test.

 With a consistent study schedule and set goals, you can ace the ACT Science test!